dannyHallo/ComputeRayTracingAndDenoising/dep/volk/README.md

-#pragma once

 // https://github.com/zeux/volk

 // volk is a dynamic loader for vulkan applications, it does not need to link to
-// static libraries (vulkan-1.lib) instead, it loads the vulkan functions at
+// static libraries (vulkan-1.lib), instead, it loads the vulkan functions at
 // runtime, using dynamic libraries (vulkan-1.dll), which is installed at
 // Windows/System32 (by the vulkan sdk installer?)